Scott Ranch

 Petalumans Working Together to Protect Scott Ranch

 Davidon Homes purchased the property for $7.8 million in 2003.
 Several prominent Petaluma families raised dairy cattle on the land for more than a century.
-Davidon first proposed to build 93 homes on the 58-acre lot, and then scaled down its proposal to 66 homes.
-Petaluma has fought for years to protect this beautiful site from over-development.
+After Petaluma residents fought for years to protect this beautiful site from over-development, in 2023 the Petaluma City Council approved a plan that would allow minimal housing development on the least environmentally sensitive 6.4 acres of the property and the conversion of 47 acres of the land into an extension of Helen Putnam Regional Park.

-This solution does not require financial support from the City of Petaluma.
-The 44-acre extension of Putnam Park ultimately will be transferred to and operated by Sonoma County Regional Parks for the benefit of the public.
+Landowner Davidon Homes agreed to allow the community to purchase more than three-quarters of the property for preservation as parkland after years of community advocacy.
+The final approved project will minimize impacts on neighbors, traffic, wildlife and open space.
+The 47-acre extension of Putnam Park ultimately will be transferred to and operated by Sonoma County Regional Parks for the benefit of the public.